JB11115/lgimapy/src/lgimapy/notebooks/interviews/README.txt

     complete the 5 problems within.
 More instructions are provided in the file.

-2) cd in this directory and run `Test_Solutions.py` to test your solutions.
-This file is expected to run without error as it is similar to the test script we will use to analyze your solutions.
-The test file will use example data from the test_data directory in order to test your solutions.
+2) cd into this directory and run `Test_Solutions.py` to test your solutions.
+This file is expected to run without error as it is similar to the test script that will be used to analyze your solutions.
+The test file will use example data from the `test_data` directory in order to test your solutions.

-3) Rename to `Programming_Assessment_Associate_Strategist.py` to
+3) Rename `Programming_Assessment_Associate_Strategist.py` to
     `Programming_Assessment_Associate_Strategist_{first_name}_{last_name}.py`
     before submitting your solutions.